zhangjianagry/Identifying-code/README.md

 The accurate is just 60%,so there is something to be done:

-1.I only use the 10000 pics, so maybe it's need more pics.
+1.I only use the 10000 pics, so  it maybe need more pics.

-2.The architecture for cnn may can be adjusted.
+2.Maybe we can adjust the architecture of cnn.

-3.There are also some problems in the cnn.py, need to fix it.
+3.The problems in the cnn.py to fix it.